free legal advice

 - Certifying of documents, affidavits, Declarations

-- Assisting with Enduring Powers of Attorney (EPOA) and Wills (does not include drafting or disputing these)
+- Information about Enduring Powers of Attorney (EPOA) and Wills (does not include drafting or disputing these)

 Baywide is not able to assist in legal issues concerning: